bhoward/CSC424/labs/Expression.md

 ## Structure of the Interpreter

 The project is in the `public/ExprLang` folder on the I: drive.
-It is meant to be built with [SBT](http://code.google.com/p/simple-build-tool/), the Simple Build Tool.
-Double-clicking the RUNSBT.BAT file in Windows should start up an interactive session with SBT.
+It is meant to be built with [SBT](https://github.com/harrah/xsbt/wiki), the Simple Build Tool.
+On Windows, there is a .msi installer file (also on the I: drive); after running this, you may start a command prompt (cmd) and you should have the sbt command on your path.
+Running this will start up an interactive session with SBT.
 At the prompt, you can issue commands such as "clean", "update", "compile", "test", or "console".
 A particularly useful mode is to execute the command "~test", which tells